 Quad Valve amplification formed the foundations of Quad, one of the most historic and legendary Hi-Fi companies.

-Formed by Peter Walker in 1936, Quad forged a legacy of high-performance audio equipment, which still continues to this day.
-Despite a move to Solid State technology in the 1970s, the appeal of Quad’s classic Valve equipment has endured.
+Formed by Peter Walker way back in the 1930s, Quad forged a legacy of high-performance audio equipment, which still continues to this day.
+Despite a move to Solid State technology in the late 1960s, the appeal of Quad’s classic Valve equipment has endured.

-Today on The Audio Affair Blog, we take a look at the current range of Quad Valve equipment and pay homage to this legendary manufacturer.
+Today on The Audio Affair Blog, we take a look at the illustrious history of Quad Valve equipment and pay homage to this legendary manufacturer.

 The Quad II – The Cornerstone of The Quad Valve Legacy